 Some WAVs have ramps at the rear of the vehicle, but many wheelchair users exit the vehicle at the side.
 As do other DPP users.
 The Australian Standards recognise this.

 Even people with painful joints need the extra space.
 They require enough room to open their car door fully to get out and in as comfortably as possible.
+Read more about how invisible disability affects mobility at times.

 3. Shared common space